 Declick the VCA envelope (connection between ENV1 and VCA control)

 You can nicely reduce the click audible on the Neutron’s VCA on low attack and release values for ENV 1, which is pre-routed to VCA amplitude modulation.
 Sice this pre-routing is done by means of a switched socket on the Neutron’s patchbay (when a jack is plugged into the VCA CV socket, the signal from ENV1 is disconnected), and since the Neutron’s patchbay are accessible from the back of the PCB, you don’t need to take off the red faceplate. simply take your Neutron out of the case, flip it over and look for C318, which you enlarge by means of a 1uf capacitor.

 How this works is that the additional capacitor “rounds” (filters) off the ENV spikes a bit while keeping everything snappy about the ENV itself snappy.
 The capacitor placed there also does not round off any other CV sent into the 1.
 VCA CV plug or 2. the ENV output at the respective socket on the OUT section of the patchbay.
 For 1. you would place your cap over C340 and for 2. over C319.
-As for the value of your additional capacitor, I find 1uf just good (also tested 560nf, which I found just a bit too little). if you use a polarizing cap (the blue ones with the white side), the cathode (white-side leg) goes where the lower leg on the picture is (away from the normal pin of the jack socket).
+As for the value of your additional capacitor, I find 1uf works well.
+If you use a polarizing cap (the blue ones with the white side), the cathode (white-side leg) goes where the lower leg on the picture is (away from the normal pin of the jack socket).